tchia04/packer-post-processor-amazon-ami-management/README.md

 You can download binary built for your architecture from [latest releases](https://github.com/wata727/packer-post-processor-amazon-ami-management/releases/latest).

 For example, to install v0.6.0 for 64bit OSX

 For Linux based OS, you can use the install_linux.sh to automate the installation process

+If you have GO setup already, you can run "make install" to install it.

 ```sh
 mkdir -p ~/.packer.d/plugins